mmaulwurff/autoautosave/README.txt

-Features:

 Autosave on certain events:
-Done:
-- all monsters are killed
+- all monsters are killed.
-- all items are found
+- all items are found.
-- a secret is found
+- a secret is found.
-- armor type changed
+- armor type changed.
-- health increased more than 25
+- health increased more than 25.
-- Radsuit is picked up
+- Radsuit is picked up.
-- Cyberdemon is killed
-- Spidermastermind is killed
+- Monster with health >= 2000 is killed.
-- N minutes has passed
+- 5 minutes have passed.
-- BFG is picked up
+- BFG is picked up.
-- Key or skull is picked up
+- Key or skull is picked up.
+- Invulnerability is picked up.

 Todo:
-- Invulnerability is picked up
+- universal boss kill
+  ideas:
+  spot boss like monster scouter, register, check tid - not robust, needs mouselook
+- universal key pickup
+- universal powerup pickup?

 Autosave will not happen if:
-- previous auto autosave was made in N seconds.
+- previous auto autosave was made in 30 seconds.
-- player has less than N health.
+- player has less than 25 health.

-Options:
-- To start Autosaver2 on level start or not.
+Plans:
+- make autosave on every event optional
+- make time periods configurable
+- make health limit corfigurable
+- more events (what?)
+- other games and mods

+Author: m8f

+License: CC BY 4.0